daniel1111/SlackRtm/README.md

 ### Glaring ommisions
 * No ability to send PMs
 * No systemd, upstart or init script included yet, so needs be ran directly from the console.
 It is able to redirect logging to syslog (parameter "-l SYSLOG"), so writing such a script probably isn't hard
-* Only tested on - and for the moment, probably only works on - Debian (0.1 for Jessie, 0.2 for Stretch) for amd64
+* Only tested on - and for the moment, probably only works on - Debian Stretch
 * Probably a lot more

 ## slackrtm